 Figure 1.
-Sorting grid (left) and a Manta released using the sorting grid (right)
+Sorting grid lifted with the purse seiner's crane (left) and a mobulid being released using the sorting grid (right)

 Up to date, one scientist of the University of California, Santa Cruz, conducted a six-week cruise from December 12, 2022, until January 24, 2023, on board the US purse seiner F/V Pacific Princess.
 The vessel departed from Mazatlan, Mexico, and fished in the Eastern Tropical Pacific Ocean.
 The second trip started on April 20, 2023, with another scientist on board the US purse seiner F/V Cape Finisterre.
 The vessel departed from Pago Pago, American Samoa.